How To Eat Caviar Properly

-John Knierim, vice president of Calvisius Caviar, is our Caviar connoisseur and partner, and said people began eating caviar this way in order to test out what they were buying before they purchased a tin of caviar.
+John Knierim, vice president of Calvisius Caviar, is our Caviar connoisseur and partner, said people began eating caviar this way in order to test out what they were buying before they purchased a tin of caviar.

 “If you eat something off of your hand, your brain automatically says that there is no flavor profile or texture coming off the back of your hand,” Knierim said.
 “But if you eat something off a spoon, your brain tells you that a spoon has a taste and a texture to it.

-“But people realized there was bacteria being passed along by the palm of the hand, but the back of the hand was the purest form, because they could actually put caviar on the back of the hand and not pass disease along from one person to the next,” he said.
+“But people realized there were bacteria being passed along by the palm of the hand, but the back of the hand was the purest form because they could actually put caviar on the back of the hand and not pass the disease along from one person to the next,” he said.
 “They would actually taste the caviar off the back and if they liked it, they would take that tin.
 If they didn’t like it, they would open up another tin and let the customer choose which one they wanted.